We all know the purpose of using cat litter when you own a cat, but you might be surprised at the multitude of uses for cat litter around the home?

 The moisture is absorbed into the clay particles.
 The odor is trapped inside, which helps to control the smell when used in cat litter boxes.

 Cat litter is not only is great at absorbing odors, but is one of the best materials for taming odors in the refrigerator and freezer.

 Uses For Cat Litter – Table Of Contents

-Place a small container of kitty litter in the refrigerator to absorb excess odors.
-This is particularly useful if you are going on vacation.
-It helps reduce the ‘fridgy’ odor that you are greeted with when returning home.
+Place a small container filled with cat litter inside the refrigerator to absorb excess odors.
+This is particularly useful when you are going on vacation.
+It helps reduce the food odors and the musty smell of a refrigerator that you are greeted with when returning home.

-4. In The Garden – Weed Blocker
+4. Uses For Cat Litter In The Garden – Weed Blocker

 This handy garden tip is for those gardeners who have to deal with sandy soil.
 Sandy soil is somewhat of a nightmare for gardeners.
 Sandy soil is sadly lacking in minerals and is almost certainly water phobic.